aurimas13/MIT_CS_Application/README.md

 - [Solutions To Problems](https://github.com/aurimas13/Solutions-To-Problems)

 ### 🌐 Personal and Miscellaneous
-This group includes my personal profile that showcases a range of interests and skills outside the specific categories mentioned above.
+This group includes my profile and showcases a range of interests and skills outside the categories mentioned above.

 - [Aurimas/Alex's Profile](https://github.com/aurimas13/aurimas13)